Everyone deals with the loss of a loved one in a different way.

 Grief Support Group for Adults

 This free, eight-week facilitated grief support group is for adults who have suffered a loss through death.
-Groups are offered regularly in Lewiston and Auburn and based on request in Bridgton, Norway, and Wilton.

 The loss of her husband of nearly 51 years left Yvette Boivin feeling overwhelmed.
 Learning of Androscoggin Home Healthcare and Hospice’s Pathways Through Grief support group enabled her to change her perspective on life and gave her a new focus.
 “During the eight-week session, I learned there are so many aspects to grieving, so many questions you need answered.
 I learned that it’s okay to be sad and more importantly, it’s okay to be happy.
 My husband would want that.” – Yvette Boivin, support group participant